 Note: Residents are able to rid themselves of probationary status for the following contract period IF they pay their entire contract period IN FULL at the beginning of that next contract period and present a receipt from the Finance Office to the Management of University Heights showing payment in full for rent.

-1st time No Payment = Warning letter communicating possible future consequences.
+1st time Non Payment = Warning letter communicating possible future consequences.

-3rd time No Payment = Immediate eviction from the premises.
+- 3rd time Non Payment = Immediate eviction from the premises.